dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 Now the next time you deploy that service, it will use your Extend instance!

 ## Summary and Next steps
 This is just the tip of the iceberg of what you can do with the new `severless-webtasks` plugin.
-[David Well's](https://twitter.com/davidwells) from the Serverless team has a great [post](https://serverless.com/blog/serverless-webtasks/) talking about the new plugin where he includes a list of common use cases.
+[David Well's](https://twitter.com/davidwells) from the Serverless team has a great [post](https://serverless.com/blog/serverless-webtasks/) on the release where he includes a list of common use cases.

 * setting up webhook listeners
 * running chat bots & slack automation